 - Images used as links should be avoided, but if necessary, the image alt text should describe where the the image link is going, not the content of the image

 - Should tell the user the kind of information they can expect to find on the page

 - Should not be too lengthy

 - Page titles should not be repeated immediately below the breadcrumbs as a heading

-- Avoid using text like "Click Here" or "More"
+- Avoid using text statements such as "Click Here" or "More" - instead, use meaningful hyperlinks.

-- Short URLs are okay (e.g. www.kent.edu/accessibility), but long URLs should be avoided (e.g. http://www.kent.edu/accessibility/using-assistive-technology) - screen readers will read everything in the URL!
+- Short URLs are okay (e.g., www.kent.edu/accessibility), but long URLs should be avoided (e.g., https://www.kent.edu/digital-accessibility/developing-content-assistive-technology) - screen readers will read everything in the URL!

 - Try to use sensible wording for links, such as "Visit the Accessibility website" or "Visit Student Accessibility Services for more information"

 - There should be a heading or table caption to alert the user when they've reached a table on a page

 - All tables should have a header row

 - Avoid using tables to format content on a page - tables should strictly be used for data and information